16 candlestick patterns every trader should know

 Practise reading candlestick patterns

 The best way to learn to read candlestick patterns is to practise entering and exiting trades from the signals they give.
-You can develop your skills in a risk-free environment by opening an IG demo account, or if you feel confident enough to start trading, you can open a live account today.
+You can develop your skills by opening an IG demo account, or if you feel confident enough to start trading, you can open a live account today.

 When using any candlestick pattern, it is important to remember that although they are great for quickly predicting trends, they should be used alongside other forms of technical analysis to confirm the overall trend.
 You can learn more about candlesticks and technical analysis with IG Academy’s online courses.